 26/12/2022 | Boxing Day |

 The Central Bank of Cyprus (CBC) is the central bank of the Republic of Cyprus and was established in 1963, shortly after Cyprus gained its independence, in accordance with the Central Bank of Cyprus Law, 1963 and the relevant articles of the Constitution.
 CBC is governed by the Central Bank of Cyprus Law, 2002 as amended.
+Following the accession of the Republic of Cyprus to the European Union in 2004, CBC became a member of the Eurozone group of central banks in 2008.

 The banking sector in Cyprus is comprised of domestic banks and international banks with Cyprus-based subsidiaries or branches.
 In addition to the traditional deposit and lending services, banks in Cyprus operate under the universal banking model, offering a diverse range of products and services.
 As of February 2022, Cyprus’ banking system Liquidity Coverage Ratio amounts to 344%, which is almost double than the respective EU average of 175%.